Dirac operators on foliations with invariant transverse measures: Introduction

 The previous construction extends to the following more general situation, see again \cite{GL3}.
 Assume $M \ssm \cK = V_+ \cup V_{\Phi}$ and $M' \ssm \cK' = V_+' \cup V_{\Phi}'$, where the unions are disjoint, that there is compatibility on the subsets $V_{\Phi}$ and $V_{\Phi}'$, that $F$ is reflective on $V_{\Phi}$, so $F'$ is reflective on $V_{\Phi}'$, and that $\cR_F^E$ and $ \cR_{F'}^{E'}$ are strictly positive off $\cK$ and $\cK'$.
 Then we may cut and paste to get the manifold $\what{M} = (M \ssm V_{\Phi}) \cup (M' \ssm V'_{\Phi})$, with the foliation $\what{F}$, the invariant transverse measure $\what{\Lam}$, and the leafwise operator $\what{D}_L^{\what{E}}$.
 Because of the positivity off $\cK$, $\cK'$ and $\what{\cK} = \cK \cup \cK'$, all three operators $D_L^E$, $D_L^{E'}$ and $\what{D}_L^{\what{E}}$ have finite invariant transverse measure indices, and we have our final corollary, the $\Phi$ relative index theorem, which will be useful in Section \ref{modspaces}.

 \noi {\bf Theorem \ref{RelIndThm2}} {\em Under the conditions above, }

 We now give a brief outline of the paper.
 In Section \ref{results}, we give the specific setup we consider.
 The techniques used in \cite{GL3} of the proof of the classical relative index theorem are not available to us in general.
-We use instead the results and arguments of \cite{HL90}, extended in Section \ref{LDOs} from foliations of compact manifolds to the case of bounded geometry manifolds and foliations.
+In particular, they consider a single non-compact manifold and an operator which is strictly positive off a compact subset.
+This allows them to prove that the kernel of the operator is finite dimensional and there is a gap in the spectrum at $0$.
+We consider a foliation $F$ of a non-compact manifold $M$ and a leafwise operator which is strictly positive off a compact subset $\cK \subset M$.
+The intersection of a leaf $L$ of $F$ with $\cK$ may be a non-compact subset of $L$, considered as a manifold in its own right.
+This causes problems, as the kernel of the operator on $L$ can then be infinite dimensional and there can be no gap in the spectrum at $0$.
+To overcome these problems, we make the additional (rather strong) assumptions of bounded geometry and the existence of an invariant transverse measure.
+This allows us to use the results and arguments of \cite{HL90}, extended in Section \ref{LDOs} from foliations of compact manifolds to the case of bounded geometry manifolds and foliations.

 Section \ref{RelInd} is the heart of the paper.
 It contains the definition of the relative measured index as well as the proof of the foliation relative measured index theorem.
 The proof uses mainly the theory of parametrices, analysis of Schwartz kernels of operators, as well as the Spectral Mapping Theorem.